aria2/aria2/doc/manual-src/en/aria2c.rst

     The number of waiting downloads.

   ``numStopped``
+    The number of stopped downloads in the current session.
+This value is capped by :option:`--max-download-result` option.

+  ``numStoppedTotal``
-    The number of stopped downloads.
+    The number of stopped downloads in the current session and not capped by :option:`--max-download-result` option.

   **JSON-RPC Example**
   ::